chaoss/MARS/automation-english/README.md

 ### Method 1: The easy way - Docker image

 This is an easy and recommended way to run MARS on your system.
 Some theory: \
-We've already uploaded an image of MARS on docker hub, which contains an installation of all the required packges.
+We've already uploaded an image of MARS on docker hub, which contains an installation of all the required packages.
 We also have an automation script to pull that image, run the container instance and clean it afterwards.
-You just have to install docker on your system, confgure the `yml` file and cover page, and run the automated script.
+You just have to install docker on your system, configure the `yml` file and cover page, and run the automated script.

 Our docker image on docker hub can be found [here](https://hub.docker.com/r/ritikmalik/mars-image).